dana-rocha/ada-build-curriculum/intro-to-python/lesson6-lists.md

 ## Overview & Creating Lists
 Lists are the most common data type used to create collections in Python.

 A list is an ordered collection of objects that is enclosed by square brackets [].
+Just like any other data type, a list can be assigned to a variable.

 You can create lists that start out empty or lists with an initial set of values.

+### Data Types
+Python lists can store all sorts of data including integers, floats, and strings.
+It's not a requirement that all items stored in a list should be the same type but lists with data of mixed-types would make our code more difficult to understand.

+### Indices
+We can index into a list using square brackets [] to retrieve a value, just like how we can index into a string with square brackets [] to retrieve a character.

+Index values start at zero.

+Slicing lists is very similar to slicing with strings.

+Examples:
+* list[i] --> gets a single element
+* list[i:j] --> gets a list of elements from index i to j-1
+* list[i:j:k] --> gets a list of elements from index i to j-1, stepping by the interval k